dieselmachine/PfitzerPhotography/README.md

 ## Implementation

-The decision on technologies to use for this site came down to a number of factors.
+Deciding on the technologies to use for this site came down to a number of factors.
 On top of effectively meeting the client's needs, it was important to also seek out learning opportunities and build upon what I already know.
 This is how the decision to build a dual-language app with React and Django came about.

 Prior to building this website, I did not know React, but did know a bit about JavaScript and the Angular framework.
 I learned React alongside working on this site and made significant use of React's wealth of features.
 Redux was also incorporated into the site's architecture as well as server-side rendering which offered a unique and exciting experience tying React, Redux, Node.js, and Django together.